Reed Research Reactor

 There are no prerequisites to taking the seminar.
-The orientation meeting is on Tuesday, September 6 at 7:30 pm in Psychology 105.
-Subsequent meetings are on Mondays.
+The orientation meeting is on Monday, September 9 at 7 pm in Psychology 105.
+Weekly meetings will continue on Mondays.

 The seminar is in addition to your regular class load.
 The seminar meets two nights every week.
 On Monday's at 7:30 pm there is a group seminar in lecture/discussion format.
 On Wednesday there is a practical lab to apply the skills necessary to operate the reactor.
 The Wednesday lab is repeated on Thursday to keep the labs small and so you have a choice of nights.
 There are homework assignments and checkoffs requirements in addition to the class time and labs.
 The seminar runs September through the first week of December.

 Sometime around Thanksgiving, 15 students are selected to continue the program in January to get ready for the NRC exam in May.
 We come back two weeks BEFORE classes start in the Spring for two weeks of maintenance and work.
-That will be on January 9, 2012.
+That will be on January 13, 2014.
 The seminar then starts again in the same format (Monday and Wednesday/Thursday) until the end of April.
 Then the NRC exams consist of a three hour written exam and a four hour operational exam.
-They will probably be during the week of April 30, 2012.All this information will be publicized during orientation week and the first week of classes.
+They will be during late April and early May 2014.All this information will be publicized during orientation week and the first week of classes.
 If you somehow miss the notices, feel free to email or call after classes start.

 Melinda Krahenbuhl, Ph.D.